balanced-dev/yuzu-docs/docs/delivery/mapping.md

 }
 ```

-Manuaul mapping leads to a lot of replication, you are just mapping between properties that have the same or similar property names.
+Manual mapping leads to a lot of replication, you are just mapping between properties that have the same or similar property names.
 Any changes that are released from definition will require the delivery developer to update the code to implement that changes.

 The obvious solution is to use an automapping solution, we use Automapper.
 By creating parallel lines between our Models and Viewmodels we can reduce the need for manual mapping and automate the mapping process as much as possible.
 This makes for a very lean solution that contains little or no code.